denniszielke/phoenix/hints/automate_container_build.md

 ![](images/azuredevops_import_project.png)

-5. Add the following tasks for your pipeline phase (if you don't find them you can search or install from the marketplace) **Hint:** Use $(Build.DefinitionName):$(Build.BuildId) to name your image automatically in a format that will allow you find it later.
+5. Add the following tasks for your pipeline phase (if you don't find them you can search or install from the marketplace)

+`If you have issues with authentication to your azure container registry - you can create use the docker registry type ` [here :blue_book:](azuredevops_service_connection.md)!

+**Hint:** Use $(Build.DefinitionName):$(Build.BuildId) to name your image automatically in a format that will allow you find it later.
 **Hint:** Make sure you reference your Dockerfile correctly **Hint:** On the first pipeline you have to authorize your pipeline for your azure subscription.